DESIGN

 SHELLS

-My shells are Nickel SIlver.
-It’s an old trade name for a special brass alloy that has an unusually high nickel content in the mix, and it's also known as German Silver or Nickel Brass.
-Not NOB, nickel over brass… they’re nickel IN brass.
-Today, it’s an unusual alloy, and it was a challenge to source in sheet big enough to build drums.
-As best I can tell, only one mill in the world, in Eastern Europe, is producing it.
+Nickel Silver is an old trade name for a special brass alloy with an unusually high nickel content in the mix.
+It's also known as German Silver, Nickel Brass, or Paktong.
+It is NOT "NOB," nickel over brass… it's nickel IN brass.
+Today, it’s an unusual alloy, and it is a challenge to source in sheet big enough to build drums.
+As best I can tell, only two mills in the world, one in Eastern Europe and another in Southeast Asia, produce it in the form necessary for a drum.

 Today, it's used in high-end resonator guitars and French horns.

-As far as I can tell, these are the first drums built from it.
-I think no one has tried it on a drum before because, well to be honest, apart from the lovely sound, Nickel Silver features the most annoying and frustrating fabrication characteristics of brass and stainless steel, combined!
-It’s nearly as tough as stainless to cut and work, and fights like hell if you try to bend it… then expands and moves even more than regular brass when heated and welded/braised.
+As far as I can tell, my Nickel Silver Edition are the first drums built from it.
+I think no one has tried it on a drum before because, well to be honest, apart from the lovely sound and look, Nickel Silver features the most annoying and frustrating fabrication characteristics of brass and stainless steel, combined!
+It’s as difficult as many stainless steels to cut and work, and fights like hell if you try to bend it… then expands and moves even more than regular brass when heated and welded/braised.
 It’s not easy.
 But, I think it’s worth it.

 HARDWARE